leandroarndt/msfs_livery_tools/README.md

 # MSFS Livery Tools

-MSFS Livery Tools aims to be a set of tools to help creating livery for existing aircrafts on Microsoft Flight Simulator 2020.
+MSFS Livery Tools is set of tools to help creating livery for existing aircrafts on Microsoft Flight Simulator 2020.
 It is currently capable of:

 * Converting texture images from and to DDS format.
 * Creating the directory structure of a package.
 * Creating an "aircraft.cfg" file based on the original aircraft and variation information.
 * Creating a "manifest.json" file (optionally based on the original manifest).
+* Creating a "panel.cfg" file and changing:
+  * variation override;
+  * external registration font color and stroke.

 ## Requirements